IMMANUEL5015/authentication-backend/README.md

 # Authentication Project

 ## Description
-This project is a API designed to allow it's users to signup and login.
+This project is an API designed to allow it's users to signup and login.